henriquegogo/nozes/README.md

 Create an event listener that call a function if dispatched.
 An event can belong to a group.

-Every time the watch function is invoked, a listener is created  unless the event belong to a specific group that already exists.
+Everytime the watch function is invoked, a listener is created unless the event belong to a specific group that already exists.
 In this case, just the callback function will be replaced.

 An event can be a blank string.
 In this case, this listener will be called everytime any event is dispatched.